-There is one upside though, I am getting to wear all of my lovely winter knits for much longer periods than normal and recently discovered that the wool wash on our washing machine is amazing and treats my hand knitted items very well!
+There is one upside to this weather though, I am getting to wear all of my lovely winter knits for much longer periods than normal and recently discovered that the wool wash on our washing machine is amazing and treats my hand knitted items very well!
 It’s the small things right?

-Anyway, less moaning about the weather and more about the seeds.
+Anyway, less moaning about the weather and more about the allotment seed.

 First up are the vegetable seeds.
 Whilst we have grown veg before, we’ve never had an allotment so I wanted to pick vegetables that are fairly easy to grow and also fairly low maintenance.
 It would have been nice to grow some kind of pea or bean, but having to pick them kind of put me off, LAZY!